ubuntu-mate/ubuntu-mate-welcome-legacy/README.md

 ## edgar-allan

-Sstupid name, feel free to change it, which supports the following
+Stupid name, but we like it, which supports the following arguments:
-arguments:

   * `create-all-pots` - will create a `.pot` file for every slide (using `@zwnj;` chars to denote translatable string) and place it in `data/po/<slide name>`